hindu-comm/mail_stream_advaita-l/2017/09/The_safe_way/183__Praveen_R._Bhat.md

 > me under the neutral category without treating me as your shatru prabhuji??
 >    I hope you would accept my request.
 >
-​Neither do I consider anyone as an enemy nor do I have ill-wishes towards anyone.
-Its against my prayer of sarve bhavantu sukhinaH.​
+Neither do I consider anyone as an enemy nor do I have ill-wishes towards anyone.
+Its against my prayer of sarve bhavantu sukhinaH.

 > May the almighty bless you forever.  if god wills we shall meet again
 >
-> ​Thanks, wish you the same​.
+> Thanks, wish you the same.
 Sure, why not!

-​
 svamatAviruddhaM paramatamapi abhyupagantavya
-​M
+M
 , kimu vaktavyaM svamataprakriyAbhedAH,
 --Praveen R. Bhat
 /* येनेदं सर्वं विजानाति, तं केन विजानीयात्। Through what should one know
 That owing to which all this is known!
 [Br.Up.
-4.5.15] */ ​​
+4.5.15] */